Gaird/doctorjekyll/findings.md

 Then I search up [Docsify](https://docsify.js.org/#/), and bingo, [this is the software](https://docsify.js.org/#/){:target="_blank"} used by the GitHub Dev docs site

-It is [a no HTML page generator](https://docsify.js.org/#/?id=docsify), generates pages with JavaScript.
+It is [a no HTML page generator](https://docsify.js.org/#/?id=docsify){:target="_blank"}
+It generates pages with JavaScript.
 Hm, ok, and it works on GitHub pages.
 Let’s check out how I can test it.
-I look at the Guide, and down on the Deploy tab I see instructions for running Docsify on various platforms and lo and behold, I see [instructions for GitLab pages](https://docsify.js.org/#/deploy), too.
+I look at the Guide, and down on the Deploy tab I see instructions for running Docsify on various platforms and lo and behold, I see [instructions for GitLab pages](https://docsify.js.org/#/deploy){:target="_blank"}, too.

 Et voilà!
 That will be our next test.